Fell: Place names

-It is also found in many place names across the north of England, often attached to the name of a community; thus the township of Cartmel Fell.
+Fell is also found in many place names across the north of England, often attached to the name of a community; thus the township of Cartmel Fell.
 In northern England, there is a Lord of the Fells – this ancient aristocratic title being associated with the Lords of Bowland.

 Groups of cairns are a common feature on many fells, often marking the summit – there are fine examples on Wild Boar Fell in Mallerstang Dale, Cumbria, and on Nine Standards Rigg just outside Kirkby Stephen, Cumbria.

+There are examples of fells named "Beacon Fell": Beacon Fell, Lancashire and Beacon Fell, Cumbria.

+Activities

 As the most mountainous region of England, the Lake District is the area most closely associated with the sport of fell running, which takes its name from the fells of the district.
-"Fellwalking" is also the term used locally for the activity known in the rest of Great Britain as hillwalking.
+Fellwalking is also the term used locally for the activity known in the rest of Great Britain as hillwalking.

+Scotland

 The word "fell" also enjoys limited use in Scotland; with, for example, the Campsie Fells in central Scotland, to the north-east of Glasgow.
 One of the most famous examples of the use of the word "fell" in Scotland is Goat Fell, the highest point on the Isle of Arran.
 Criffel and the nearby Long Fell in Galloway may be seen from the northern Lake District of England.
 Peel Fell in the Kielder Forest is on the border between the Scottish Borders to the north and the English county of Northumberland to the south.